tjdaas/MPAC_Spin_SR/README.md

-# MPAC_Spin_SR
+# Investigation of the spin dependence of the Møller-Plesset adiabatic connection for one electron systems.
-A code used to calculate the hydrogen atom with different fractional spins along the Moller Plesset Adiabatic Connection.
+A code used to calculate the hydrogen atom with different fractional spins along the Moller Plesset Adiabatic Connection using the finite difference spectral renormalisation algorithm.

 Depends on the following packages:
 - [numpy]